 GABA Receptors – The Connection Between Psychosis and Killing Pain

-Studies investigate the relationship between GABA levels, psychosis and how adjustments kill pain better than ever.
+Studies investigate the relationship between GABA levels and psychosis, and how adjustments to GABA could kill pain better than ever.

 Cannabinoids contribute to the homeostasis and health of neural networks in the brain.
 For example, endocannabinoids target CB1 receptors in brain cells (called pyramidal cells) to slow the release of GABA (gamma aminobutaric acid).
 This puts the brakes on, to regulate the overall excitatory and inhibitory balance in brain neural networks.